Skip to content

 }

-The main REST search endpoint /<index_name>/_search can also function as a WebSocket endpoint.
-With a simple Python based WS client you can send websocket requests to this endpoint:
+The main REST search endpoint /<index_name>/_search can also function as an SSE endpoint.

 "query": {